Create a public folder

 Public folders are designed for shared access and provide an easy and effective way to collect, organize, and share information with other people in your workgroup or organization.

-For additional management tasks related to managing public folders, see Public Folder Procedures.
+For additional management tasks related to public folders, see Public folder procedures.

 Estimated time to complete: 5 minutes.

 You need to be assigned permissions before you can perform this procedure or procedures.
 To see what permissions you need, see the "Public folders" entry in the Sharing and collaboration permissionstopic.

 You can’t create a public folder unless you’ve first created a public folder mailbox.
 For more information about how to create a public folder mailbox, see Create a public folder mailbox.